franccoina/franccoina/README.md

 &nbsp;
 ### 📀 &nbsp;About Me

-📍 &nbsp;I'm from Colombia, raised in a city called Medellín.
+📍 &nbsp;I'm from *Colombia*, raised in a city called *Medellín*.
 You should visit us someday.

-🎓 &nbsp;Currently studying Software Development at Instituto Tecnológico Metropolitano and Riwi.io.
+🎓 &nbsp;Currently studying *Software Development* at Instituto Tecnológico Metropolitano and Riwi.io.

-🔎 &nbsp;Flowing from Backend to Frontend!
+🔎 &nbsp;Flowing from Backend to *Frontend*.
 I just love exploring new techs and creative fields.

-🌱 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my passions.
+🌱 &nbsp;In my free time, I pursue *Graphic Design* and *Visual Arts* projects as some of my passions.

-🧠 &nbsp;I'm on track for learning more about UX / UI Design.
-Also into calisthenics.
+🧠 &nbsp;I'm on track for learning more about *UX / UI Design*.
+Also into *calisthenics*.

 💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat too.

-📭 &nbsp;You can send me an email at franccoina@gmail.com.
+📭 &nbsp;You can send me an email at *franccoina@gmail.com*.
 I'll try to respond as soon as I can.

 📄 &nbsp;Have a look at my profile for more details about me.
 I'm open to feedback, invitations and suggestions!